olin/studentgovernment/honorcode.md

 Disagreement with the finding(s) or Sanction(s) is not, by itself, grounds for Appeal.

-Upon conclusion of a Hearing and delivery of the outcome to the parties involved, the Reported and/or Reporter may appeal a finding of Responsibility or Sanction(s) by written statement to the Dean of Student Affairs within one business day.
-The Appeal letter must clearly state the grounds and rationale for the Appeal.
-Once received, the Dean of Student Affairs will convene an Appeals Board and notify the Reporter, Reported and Aggrieved Parties.
-The members of the Appeals Board will be the Faculty Representative to the Honor Board, the Staff Representative to the Honor Board, and a student member of the Honor Board determined by the Honor Board Leadership.
-None of the Appeals Board members will have been involved in the adjudication of the Case being appealed.
-The Dean of Student Affairs may appoint new members to the Appeals Board as needed or in the event of a conflict of interest.
-This may result in more than three voting members on the Appeals Board.

-The Appeals Board will not substitute its own judgment for a finding of Responsibility or Sanction(s).

 The Appeals Board may rule in one of three ways:
 1. They may recommend a new Hearing before a new Hearing Panel.